rancher/rke2-docs/docs/helm.md

 ```

 You can find all the packaged Helm charts including their documentation and default values in the [RKE2 charts repository](https://github.com/rancher/rke2-charts/tree/main/charts).

-#### File Naming Requirements

-The `AddOn` name for each file in the manifest directory is derived from the file basename.
-Ensure that all files within the manifests directory (or within any subdirectories) have names that are unique, and adhere to Kubernetes [object naming restrictions](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/).
-Care should also be taken not to conflict with names in use by the default RKE2 packaged components, even if those components are disabled.

-An example of an error that would be reported if the file name contains underscores:
-> `Failed to process config: failed to process /var/lib/rancher/rke2/server/manifests/example_manifest.yaml:
-   Addon.k3s.cattle.io "example_manifest" is invalid: metadata.name: Invalid value: "example_manifest":
-   a lowercase RFC 1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character
-   (e.g. 'example.com', regex used for validation is '[a-z0-9]([-a-z0-9]*[a-z0-9])?(\\.[a-z0-9]([-a-z0-9]*[a-z0-9])?)*')`